Who Was Chuck Close?

 Education and Early Work

-Steeped heavily in the abstract world, Close radically changed his focus at Yale, opting for what would become his signature style: photorealism.
+Steeped in the abstract world, Close radically changed his focus at Yale, opting for what would become his signature style: photorealism.
 Using a process he came to describe as "knitting," Close created large-format Polaroids of models that he then re-created on large canvases.

 By the late 1960s, Close and his photorealist pieces were entrenched in the New York City art scene.
 One of his best-known subjects from that period was of another young artistic talent, composer Philip Glass, whose portrait Close painted and showed in 1969.
 It has since gone on to become one of his most recognized pieces.
 He later painted choreographer Merce Cunningham and former President Bill Clinton, among others.

 By the 1970s, Close's work was shown in the world's finest galleries, and he was widely considered one of America's best contemporary artists.

 Paralysis and Perseverance

 In 1988, Close again experienced a severe health issue when he suffered the sudden rupture of a spinal artery.
 In the immediate aftermath of the rupture, Close was almost entirely paralyzed.
 Eventually, after rounds of physical therapy, Close, who became permanently confined to a wheelchair, regained the partial use of his limbs.

 Despite the physical limitations, Close pressed forward with his work.
 With a brush taped to his wrist, Close continued to paint, but in a style that was more abstract and less precise.